davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 But if Kant is right, then this commonsense vision of math leaves something important out.

+### Frege's Program

 [Gottlob Frege](https://en.wikipedia.org/wiki/Gottlob_Frege), a German logician and mathematician, took issue with Kant's claim.
-He felt that mathematics really was just like "Bachelors are unmarried" -- one could arrive at all of the true equations simply by manipulating the symbols according to rules.
-The symbols that he thought could do this were the those of set theory.
+He felt that arithmetic really was just like "Bachelors are unmarried": _analytic_.
+One could arrive at all of the true equations simply by manipulating the symbols according to rules.
+The symbols were those of set theory.
 And the rules were those of logic.

+> Kant obviously [. . .] underestimated the value of analytic judgements [ . . .]
+The conclusions we draw from [a definition] extend our knowledge, and ought therefore, on Kant’s view, to be regarded as synthetic; and yet they can be proved by purely logical means, and are thus analytic.
+(Grundlagen, &sect;87)

 The book that resulted from Frege's attempts to develop a logic strong enough to infer arithmetic was the **Begriffsschrift**, published in 1879.
-Frege then published **The Foundations of Arithmetic** in 1884 to complete his project.
+Frege then published **Die Grundlagen der Arithmetik** (_The Foundations of Arithmetic_) in 1884 to complete his project.
 There, he attempted to define the major terms of arithmetic using only set theory and logic:

 > [T]he natural numbers 0, 1, 2, 3, etc., considered as sets [. . . can
 be] defined in purely logical fashion, namely, for 0 the set of things not identical with themselves, for 1 the set whose sole member is the number 0, for 2 the set whose members are the numbers 0 and 1, for 3 the set whose members are the numbers 0, 1, and 2, and so forth.
+(Kneale and Kneale, The Development of Logic, pp467-468)

-By the beginning of the 20th century, Frege thought he'd succeeded.
+By the beginning of the 20th century, Frege thought he'd succeeded:

+> I hope I may claim  in the present work to have made it probable that the laws
+> of arithmetic are analytic judgements and are consequently a priori.
+Arithmetic
+> thus becomes simply a development of logic, and every proposition of
+> arithmetic a law of logic, albeit a derivative one.
+(Grundlagen, &sect;88)

 But a young logician out of Cambridge named [Bertrand Russell](https://en.wikipedia.org/wiki/Bertrand_Russell) wrote to him in the summer of 1902: